Your people are your greatest asset. Yet many small-business owners do not have an interview strategy, which can lead to expensive hiring mistakes.

 A candidate’s first interview is with our three-person executive team.
 We spend a lot of time doing the talking—we’re an unusual company, very small, family-owned and passionate about our product.
 We want to make sure potential hires understand what is required in the job and decide whether they feel they would be a good fit.
 If we sense they would fit into our team, we invite them back and send them away with three things: a personality test, one of our games and a plush flower—a fun tchotchke.

 And then, sometime into the hour-long period, my husband, Andrew, tells a joke.
-We see how the candidate reacts, and he asks the person to share his or her favorite joke.
+We see how the candidate reacts, and he asks the person to share their favorite joke.
 Some freeze.
 Some are quick.

 No part of the process is a deal-breaker.
 Everything is designed to make sure they will fit in with us.
 After that final interview, the executive team takes input from everyone and makes the decision.

-Through this process, our hiring success has been 100 percent.
+Through this process, our hiring success has been 100%.
 Interviewing well is such a critical function of our business.
 We can’t afford a bad hire.

-Company: My Internet Marketing Partner, a web design and marketing firm based in Charlotte, N.C.
+Company: My Internet Marketing Partner, a web design and marketing firm based in Charlotte, North Carolina

 Technique: Interview candidates online through a skills assessment first, then weed out whiners.

-Results: The company has grown by 240 percent in the past year, since implementation.
+Results: The company grew by 240% in the year following implementation.

-About a year ago I had to let someone go after only six months on the job.
-It cost me a lot of time and money, and in hindsight I realized that I didn’t test the person’s actual skills before hiring.
+In 2013 I had to let someone go after only six months on the job.
+It cost me a lot of time and money, and in hindsight, I realized that I didn’t test the person’s actual skills before hiring.
 I had hired on a gut feeling.
 Since then I created a structured system for finding and hiring the right candidates based on objective criteria.

 I then email the remaining applicants a link to an online questionnaire with questions specific to the position.
-A year ago I posted for a programmer, so those questions focused on coding language and identifying issues with a sample design.
-That batch is narrowed to about 12 candidates who go through a third round of more granular questions related to the position.
+In 2013 I posted for a programmer, so those questions focused on coding language and identifying issues with a sample design.
+That batch is then narrowed to about 12 candidates who go through a third round of more granular questions related to the position.

 Gut instincts still play a big role in the final hiring decision.
 But in the past year I have hired four people—bringing my total staff to five—and all have been hugely successful.
 This has completely changed my company, freeing me to focus on sales while more than doubling business in only one year.